NCBI-Hackathons/seqacademy/rnaseq.md

 `python scripts/rnaseq/samtools.py`

-## 1C.
-Gene counts
+## 1C. dupRadar

-We run an R script `loadYeastGeneCounts.R` to quantify genetic expression over the yeast genome.
+We'll use dupRadar to detect duplicates and count the number of each gene.
+This script is written in R so we use `Rscript`.

 Run:

-`Rscript scripts/rnaseq/loadYeastGeneCounts.R`
+`Rscript scripts/rnaseq/dupRadar.R`

 # 2. Downstream analysis
 ## 2A.
 High-throughput sequencing